CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

         3. Elective: Optional to implement your specific requirements.

     They have two different effects:

-        1. preventative (using SCP), that stop you from doing certain things which are either enforced or not enabled.
+        1. Preventative (using SCP): Policies that stop you from doing certain things which are either enforced or not enabled.

         2. Detective: A compliance check that uses AWS config rules to ensure a certain object in AWS is in compliance  of the defined Guardrail.
 Detective Guardrails can have one of the following statuses: clear,